Sayaka Murata Books

 Life Ceremony

-Life Ceremony is a collection of twelve short stories by Sayaka Murata, the acclaimed author of Convenience Store Woman.
-The stories explore the boundaries of human behavior, social norms, and moralit...
+Life Ceremony is a daring collection of short stories by Sayaka Murata, the celebrated author of Convenience Store Woman, and it reads like a series of thought experiments pushed just far enough to be...

 Key Insights from Sayaka Murata